Steve-Fenton/stevefenton.co.uk/src/pages/publications/software-delivery-research.md

 ## State of GitOps

-The State of GitOps Survey is now open.
+I'm working with a team of smart folks on [The State of GitOps Report](https://octopus.com/publications/state-of-gitops-report).
+The survey is now open.
 Please share your industry insights, whether GitOps is a driving force or a distant plan for your team.
 There's also a chance to win one of five $100 Amazon vouchers.

+If you can [share the survey](https://octopusdeploy.typeform.com/state-of-gitops), to get it outside of our bubble, that would be amazing, too!

 By participating, you'll: